When to Sense and Control? A Time-adaptive Approach for Continuous-Time RL: Efficient Exploration for via Model-Based RL

 \begin{assumption}[Reward and noise model for \Cref{subsection: Transition Cost} Setting] Given any norm $\norm{\cdot}$, we assume that running reward $b$ is $L_b$-Lipschitz continuous, with respect to the induced metric.
 We further assume boundedness of the reward $0 \le b^*(\vx, \vu) \le B$, and interaction cost $0 \le c(\vx, \vu) \le C$.
 The dynamics noise is independent and follows: $\vw_k^{\vx} \sim \normal{0}{\sigma^2(\vx_k, \vu_k, t_k)I_{d_x}}$. \end{assumption}

-\begin{assumption}[Reward and noise model for \cref{subsection: Bounded Number of Transitions} Setting] Given any norm $\norm{\cdot}$, we assume that the running reward $b$ is $L_b$-Lipschitz continuous, w.r.t.~to the induced metric.
-The measurement noise $\vw_k^{\vx}$ is independent and $\sigma$ sub-Gaussian. \end{assumption} Finally, we assume that we learn a well-calibrated model of the unknown flow $\mPhi^*$. \begin{assumption}[Well calibration assumption] Our learned model is an all-time-calibrated statistical model of $\mPhi^*$, i.e., there exists an increasing sequence of $\left(\beta_{n}(\delta)\right)_{n\geq0}$ such that our model satisfies the well-calibration condition, cf., \Cref{definition: well-calibrated model}. \end{assumption} Analogous assumptions are made for model-based RL algorithms in the discrete-time setting~\citep{curi2020efficient, sukhija2024optimistic}.
+\begin{assumption}[Reward and noise model for \cref{subsection: Bounded Number of Transitions} Setting] Given any norm $\norm{\cdot}$, we assume that the running reward $b$ is $L_b$-Lipschitz continuous, w.r.t.~to the induced metric. \end{assumption} Finally, we assume that we learn a well-calibrated model of the unknown flow $\mPhi^*$. \begin{assumption}[Well calibration assumption] Our learned model is an all-time-calibrated statistical model of $\mPhi^*$, i.e., there exists an increasing sequence of $\left(\beta_{n}(\delta)\right)_{n\geq0}$ such that our model satisfies the well-calibration condition, cf., \Cref{definition: well-calibrated model}. \end{assumption} Analogous assumptions are made for model-based RL algorithms in the discrete-time setting~\citep{curi2020efficient, sukhija2024optimistic}.
 This calibration assumption is satisfied if $\mPhi^*$ can be represented with Gaussian Process (GP) \citep{williams2006gaussian,kirschner2018information} models.

 \begin{theorem} Consider the setting from \cref{subsection: Transition Cost} and let \cref{assumption: Lipschitz continuity}, \ref{assumption: Reward and noise model for Transition Cost Setting}, and \cref{ass: well-calibration} hold.
 Then we have with probability at least $1 - \delta$: